freds0/CML-TTS-Toolkit/README.md

 # CML-TTS Rebuild Tools

 This repository allows you to reconstruct the CML-TTS dataset from segment files.
-To do this, you must download the txt files containing the segments, which are available at https://github.com/freds0/CML-TTS-Dataset.
+To do this, you must download the txt files containing the segments, which are available at [Google Drive](https://drive.google.com/file/d/102DxVPyR9VgRFIZaFtEHJ3u_YAW9ZnEq/view?usp=sharing) and [One Drive](https://ufmtbr-my.sharepoint.com/:u:/g/personal/fredoliveira_ufmt_br/EScW5_fYuvtIslONTsyYJhsBiu8nzWwjDRFmMc8qBrpa7g?e=Ebrnrh).

 ## Rebuild CML-TTS Dataset